Heavy traffic but lower gas prices south of border await OU-Texas game motorists

 At another major highway crossing, an average of 38,117 vehicles per day crossed the Red River in both directions on U.S. 75/69, south of Durant and north of Sherman, Texas, Gerlach said.
 The figure jumped to 46,796 average vehicles between the Friday and Sunday of last year's OU-Texas game weekend, a 22.7% increase.

-The increased figures for the I-35 and U.S. 69/75 highways also do not include a myriad of other highway and road crossings along the Oklahoma-Texas border.
+Those increased figures don't include a myriad of other highway crossings along the Oklahoma-Texas border.

 For Texas traffic information, go to drivetexas.org or contact the Texas Department of Transportation at 1-800-452-9292.